 Visit the Feng-Shui Park at Lalling.
 Or the Silberberg Clinic at Bodenmais, including cave therapy in part of the old mine (carfree by train via Zwiesel to Bodenmais then Bimmelbahn).
 Kneipp Therapy is popular in many places here.
-Apart from our own relaxation and massage service, there is a medical massage service in the village and also meditation and movement classes.
+Apart from local relaxation and massage services, there is a medical massage service in the village and also meditation and movement classes.

 Main churches have Asam architecture.
 The Hundertwasser tower at Abensberg.